 Register to attend an orientation for new students

-The Graduate School holds orientation sessions for new graduate students the Wednesday before the start of the spring and fall semesters.
+The Graduate School holds orientation sessions for new graduate students just before the start of the spring and fall semesters.
 Students who begin their programs in the summer may attend the fall orientation session.

-Fall 2017 Orientation for new students will be held on Wednesday, Aug.
-16, beginning at 2 p.m. for our international students, and at 5 p.m. for domestic students.
+Fall 2018 Orientation for new students will be held on Wednesday, Aug.
+22, beginning at 1:30 p.m. for the international student session, and at 5 p.m. for the general session.
 Orientation is mandatory for international students.
-Register here.
+For the international session, register here.
+For the general session, register here.

 Orientation is an important step in adjusting to life as a graduate student.
 At orientation, you will: